 Cod liver oil has the added benefits of being naturally rich in the fat soluble vitamins D and A. As a culture, we are notoriously low in vitamin D which is contributing to numerous problems from weak immune systems to hormone imbalances.
 (Read more about vitamin D here).
 The problem is, however, that most cod liver oil (and other fish oils) is heat treated which destroys much of the naturally occurring vitamins.
 These cod liver oils have their vitamins A and D added back in.
 The main issue with this, is that the vitamins A and D are not longer in the proper proportion – leading to risk of possible vitamin A toxicity when taken in large doses.
 You can read everything you need to know about Vitamin A toxicity here.

-Enter fermented cod liver oil – Because the oils of FCLO are extracted without heat and preserved through a slow lacto-fermentation, the naturally occurring vitamins and goodness are retained.
+Enter fermented cod liver oil (I prefer the orange flavor) – Because the oils of FCLO are extracted without heat and preserved through a slow lacto-fermentation, the naturally occurring vitamins and goodness are retained.
 This is evident by the deep rich color of FCLO as opposed to the pale yellow of conventional cod liver oil.
 This means that fermented cod liver oil contains the proper ratio of the essential fat soluble vitamins A and D – two nutrients that cannot be obtained through vegetable sources.

 Futhermore, because FCLO is a fermented food, the body can assimilate its nutrients with more ease and efficacy.